Do Snakebite Kits Work? The Evidence Says No

 Why Snakebite First Aid Still Matters

-In our wilderness medicine courses — including Wilderness First Aid — we teach the proper management of venomous snakebite.
-Although such incidents are uncommon and fatalities are exceedingly rare in the United States, the subject still deserves serious attention for two reasons.
+In our wilderness medicine courses — including Wilderness First Aid — we teach the proper management of a venomous snakebite.
+Although such incidents are exceedingly uncommon in the United States and fatalities even rarer — far more people die each year from bee stings than from snakebites — the subject still warrants attention for two important reasons.

 First, low probability does not mean zero probability.
 Even if the odds are small, the consequences can be significant.
 If you or someone in your group is bitten, accurate knowledge matters.